 Applicants must be legal Alaska residents with a Social Security number.
 If an applicant does not have a Social Security number, there must be documentation showing he or she has applied for one.

-Income Limits – The income limits are revised annually and are based on the Federal Poverty Guidelines.
-The limit amounts, as of July 2022, are shown in the Benefits section below.
-Income is defined as any money coming in that one is able to use to live.
+The income limits are revised annually and are tied to the Alaska Federal Poverty Guidelines.
+The limit amounts, as of April 2022, are shown in the Benefits section below.
+Income is defined as any money coming in that one is able to use to live on.
 This includes Social Security payments, annuity payments, pension payments, disability benefits, veteran’s benefits, alimony, dividend stocks / bonds, etc.

 There are no asset limits.

 The Senior Benefits Program provides payment directly to participating individuals.
 There are no restrictions on how the benefits may be spent.
-The table below shows the benefit amounts as of July 2022.
-This budget is for the 2022 state fiscal year, which is from July 1, 2022 to June 30, 2023.
+The table below shows the benefit amounts as of April 2022.
+They are tied to an individual’s annual income and change each year as the poverty levels change.

 |Alaska Senior Benefits Program 2022 Income Limits and Benefit Amounts (As of April 2022)|